What is Targeted Advertising? [With Examples]

 Companies must show a sense of respect for their consumers if they wish to keep their trust.
 Targeted advertising can be beneficial, but you should regularly evaluate your strategies to ensure they come off as helpful rather than invasive.

-To learn more about how to create ethical targeted ad campaigns, read ‘Ads that Don’t Overstep.’
+To learn more about how to create ethical targeted ad campaigns for new customers, read ‘Ads that Don’t Overstep.’

 4 Targeted Advertising Examples